What is the Intel ISEF?

 How does a student make this decision?

-If you decide to compete for ALL awards available, you are required to use the ISEF Wizard to determine which forms you’ll need.
+If you decide to compete for ALL awards available, you are required to use the ISEF Wizard (on the registration website) to determine which forms you’ll need.
 Then download and complete the Scientific Review Committee (SRC) forms (#2 below).
-Scan the forms to create a single PDF and email to Kelly Hyla (ISEF Coordinator) at firstname.lastname@example.org by March 10, 2017.
+Scan the forms to create a single PDF and upload into your registration account.
+Questions about the review process can be directed to Kelly Cal at firstname.lastname@example.org.

 This is what you need IN ADDITION TO the WNYRSEF registration paperwork: